DestinationHome/Destination-Home-Online/README.md

 # ✅ Destination Home Beta Enrollment Process:

 ![CENTRAL PLAZA BETA ADD](https://user-images.githubusercontent.com/67494727/187321907-d5a3c9d0-ebca-4e3b-99f2-aa261f0ad854.png)

-The Closed Beta is a **2-week period** for users to test the online and provide the team with valuable data/information that will be used to further development.
-This version of Online has been *custom-tailored* for this testing and is *NOT* representative of what will eventually be made publicly available.

  ℹ️ | Important Information during the first Closed Beta Phase:
 :---: | :---